Oaks on the Las Virgenes Trail

 This short but sweet hike visits a nice variety of scenery and takes in some good views of the eastern Santa Monica Mountains, providing a nice, moderate workout.
 I may sound like I’m trying to take revenue away from the California state parks system, but if you park (for free) at the intersection, you get a lot of the same scenic experience as in adjacent Malibu Creek State Park without the $12 price tag.
 (That being said, many people opt to park at the same intersection and take back routes into the park, but of course, you didn’t read that here).
 Note too that dogs are allowed on this trail, whereas not in the park.

-As the trail leaves the busy intersection of Mulholland and Las Virgenes, traffic noise soon fades.
-You ascend along the north side of a hill beneath the shade of some oaks, and work your way through a canyon and arrive at a ridge.
-Here, the trail curves to the south, and you get great views on both sides, including San Vicente Mountain and Saddle Peak to the left (east) and the Goat Buttes and Castro Peak of Malibu Creek State Park to the west.
+You reach the top of a ridge and the trail curves to the south.
+You get great views on both sides, including San Vicente and Saddle Peak to the left (east) and Ladyface, the Goat Buttes and Castro Peak to the west.

 Great post.What a beautiful place.Thanks for the info..It looks like a place I would very much like to visit.